Fruityisgood/ZombiesAU/README.md

 | Arrow to nearest survivor |

 ### Zombies
 Players killed by impostor are turned into zombies and are on impostors side.
-Zombies can kill crewmates.
+Zombies can infect everyone else.
 Zombies have green name and can see impostors.
 Depending on options crewmate can kill zombies after completing all tasks.
-Depending on options you become zombie after being killed by zombie.
-When you get turned into zombie, you can move after next meeting.
-Zombies show up as dead during meetings.
 Special roles and sabotages are disabled.
 Depending on options you see arrow pointing to zombie(s).

 #### Game options
 | Name                          |